LAW 2572 - Native Title Law

-Assessment DetailStudents must attend the 2-3 day field trip in order to complete the course.
+Assessment Related RequirementsStudents must attend the 3 day field trip in order to complete the course.
 This is a hurdle requirement.

 The field trip is designed to give students a tangible understanding of the land which is the subject of a native title claim and also an understanding of Aboriginal connections with land.

-The field trip will cost approximately $260 (TBC) which will cover the cost of transport, some meals, accommodation and the guide.
-Please contact the course coordinator if the cost of the field trip is likely to pose a barrier in your enrolment in the course.
+The field trip will cost approximately $300 (TBC) which will cover the cost of transport, some meals, and accommodation.
+Please contact the course coordinator if the cost of the field trip is likely to pose a barrier to your enrolment in the course.